BrockWW/BubbleFindingAlgorithm/README.txt

 Superbubble Finding Algorithm

-We create an algorithm that is able to automatically detect and measure superbubbles left in galactc disks using common python libraries.
+We create an algorithm that is able to automatically detect and measure superbubbles left in galactic disks using common python libraries.
 The algorithm takes an input column density galaxy image and returns the labels and basic measurements of the detected bubbles so tasks like plotting and further analysis can be done.
 Functions to solve for the superbubble radii, superbubble galactic radii location, and an external function to plot the detected bubbles are prepackaged in the algorithm.